nschorgh/CaveXML/README.md

    `allcaves-database.xml`  (Master version of the database in native format)
    `Derivatives/allcaves-database.csv`  (csv version of the database generated from the XML version)
    `Derivatives/allcaves-database.json` (JSON version of the database generated from the XML version)
+   `Derivatives/allcaves-database.md` (Full records in Markdown format, generated from the XML version)
    `cavexml-db-table.css`	  (minimalist Style Sheet so the XML database can be viewed in a webbrowser)
    `Utilities/cavexml2csv.py`     (converts database to comma-separated-values using Python)
    `Utilities/cavexml2kml.py`	  (converts coordinates in CaveXML entries into KML format)
    `Utilities/cavexml2md.py`      (creates list of entries in Markdown format)
+   `Utilities/cavexml2md-full.py` (creates allcaves-database.md)
    `Utilities/cavexml2web.py`     (outputs full records in HTML format)
    `Utilities/cavexml-numeric.py` (parses and outputs quasi-numerical entries)
    `Utilities/cavexml.py`	  (useful Python functions for CaveXML)
    `Utilities/cavexml-warnings.py`   (Python program that issues informative warnings)
    `Utilities/reorder.xslt`    	  (sorts elements within each record)

 This is a pilot project to explore the capabilities of a CaveXML implementation end-to-end.
 The actual database is for demonstration, and mainly contains ice caves and lava tubes.